Coronavirus in the US: Stimulus checks begin arriving as economic damage piles up

 In an unprecedented move, President Donald Trump's name will be printed on the paper checks.

-Meanwhile, the first steps in lifting the economically crippling restrictions in other parts of the world are running into resistance, with shoppers and other customers staying away from the reopened businesses and workers afraid the newly restored freedoms could put their health at risk.
+Meanwhile, the first steps in lifting economically crippling restrictions in other parts of the world are running into resistance, with customers staying away from the reopened businesses and workers afraid of risking their health.

-In Austria, Marie Froehlich, who owns a clothing store in Vienna, said her staff was happy to get back to work after weeks of being cooped up at home.
-But with her business dependent largely on tourism, which has dried up amid the travel restrictions, she expects it will take months to return to normal.
+In Austria, Marie Froehlich, who owns a clothing store in Vienna, said her staff was happy to be back after weeks cooped up at home.
+But dependent largely on tourism, which has dried up amid the travel restrictions, she expects the business will take months to return to normal.

 "Until then, we are in crisis mode," she said.